AbsaOSS/spline/migrator-tool/README.md

 In order to migrate the date from mongodb to arangodb you can use Spline Migrator Tool.

--   To list the options you can run the command:  `java -jar migrator-tool-0.4.0-SNAPSHOT.jar --help`
+-   To list the options you can run the command:  `java -jar migrator-tool.jar --help`

 ```
 Usage: migrator-tool [options]